Fun Fourth to return this summer to downtown Greensboro

 • Brave the (balloon) Maze!

-Fireworks will be featured following the Greensboro Grasshoppers game at First National Bank Field.
+Fireworks will be featured after the Greensboro Grasshoppers game at First National Bank Field.

-To view the fireworks from inside the stadium, tickets to the Grasshoppers' 6:30 p.m. game must be purchased in advance.
-Click here to purchase tickets for the game on July 4.